 Jane Eyre was produced on Broadway in 2000, featuring a book by John Caird and music and lyrics by Paul Gordon.
 Nominated for five Tony Awards including Best Musical, the Tony-nominated score was sung for the first time in New York since its premature departure sung by a dazzling cast.

-The concert was led by Samantha Massell (Broadway: Fiddler on the Roof, Regional: Rags, The Hunchback of Notre Dame) as Jane Eyre, Kevin Massey (Broadway: A Gentleman’s Guide to Love and Murder, Memphis, Tarzan, Big River) as Edward Rochester, and original cast member Mary Stout (Broadway: Jane Eyre, Beauty and the Beast, My Favorite Year) revisiting her role as Mrs. Fairfax.
-Rounding out the cast were Celia Hottenstein (National Tour: The Phantom of the Opera, Off-Broadway: Desperate Measures), Dana Costello (Broadway: Finding Neverland, Jekyll & Hyde), Ryan Speakman (Jane Eyre 2017 workshop), Mavis Simpson-Ernst (Broadway: Evita, Off-Broadway: You’re a Good Man, Charlie Brown, Feinstein’s/54 Below: 54 Sings Alice in Wonderland), Clay Singer, and an ensemble comprised of Amisha Amy, Deirdre Donohue, Asher Dubin (Feinstein’s/54 Below: The Happy Time: 50th Anniversary Concert), Alexandra Frost, Alex Hartman, Sean C. White, Ethan Larsen, and Paris Alexander Nesbitt (Feinstein’s/54 Below: The Happy Time: 50th Anniversary Concert).
+Samantha Massell (Fiddler on the Roof, Rags, The Hunchback of Notre Dame), Kevin Massey (A Gentleman’s Guide to Love and Murder, Memphis, Tarzan, Big River) as Edward Rochester, original cast member Mary Stout (Jane Eyre, Beauty and the Beast, My Favorite Year), Celia Hottenstein (The Phantom of the Opera, Desperate Measures), Dana Costello (Finding Neverland, Jekyll & Hyde), Ryan Speakman (Jane Eyre 2017 workshop), Mavis Simpson-Ernst (Evita, You’re a Good Man, Charlie Brown), Clay Singer, and an ensemble comprised of Amisha Amy, Deirdre Donohue, Asher Dubin (The Body Politic, The Babies), Alexandra Frost, Alex Hartman, Sean C. White, Ethan Larsen, and Paris Alexander Nesbitt.